- Mycotoxin Risk

 Northern European Corn

 For Northern Europe, mycotoxin levels in corn are characteristically lower but there is still a reasonable chance of DON being above the risk threshold.
 There is also some risk of the associated ZEN.
-A slightly drier than normal early July in some areas and a drier August so far have reduced the risk for DON and ZEN somewhat, but the FUM risk has increased with warmer than normal temperatures this summer.
+A slightly drier than normal early July and dry late July in some areas reduced the risk for DON and ZEN somewhat for earlier silking crops, but the FUM risk has increased with warmer than normal temperatures this summer.
 Since crops were often silking in Early August for England and some northern coastal areas of continental Europe, the moderate rainfall increased the risk somewhat and the later silking crops would be even more affected by the comparatively wet late August.
 Harvest is still to come in many areas with late September being quite wet, likely leading to some delays in harvest and therefore more potential for fungi to grow in the moist kernels and produce more mycotoxins.

 Southern European Corn

 DON is also the highest risk in Southern Europe, but FUM and Afla are higher risk compared to other regions.
-In some years, hot and dry conditions may increase the risk of Afla further in this area, and the forecast for late August shows warmer conditions in much of this region have elevated the Afla prediction somewhat.
+In some years, hot and dry conditions may increase the risk of Afla further in this area, and the warmer late August and early September conditions in much of this region have elevated the Afla prediction somewhat.
 Dry early September conditions would have been good for grain maturation in much of Spain but the wetter late September may have impacted some later crops in the north of Spain and Portugal (increasing the risk of DON, ZEN and FUM in particular).
 Italy had a similar September rainfall pattern with late September bringing or forecast to bring more rain to the Western and middle parts of Italy as well as the Western Balkans and Western Greece.